teuk/mediabot_v3/docs/adr/0001-plugin-platform-evolution.md

 - API v2 and v3 coexist during the migration;
 - facades must be designed before coupled features can move;
 - parity and rollback tests are required for every extraction;
+- registry names and executable handler catalogues must remain exactly in sync;
-- some duplication remains until MB749 retires compatibility dispatch.
+  the deterministic inventory enforces this after MB749 retires compatibility dispatch.

 ## Rejected alternatives